 As with style, the editing process varies from person to person.
-Most editors edit electronically (Microsoft Word with tracking) while some edit by hand from a hard copy.
+Most editors edit electronically (Microsoft Word or alternative software) while some edit by hand from a hard copy.

 Most writers prefer an electronic edit that allows additions and deletions to be accepted or rejected.
 If you opt for an edit on paper (hard copy), you’ll need to transfer all those changes into your manuscript.

 5) When can you start and when will I receive the edited manuscript?